 While we can’t deny that price is an important consideration when comparing motorbike insurance, you’ll still need to set the policies down side by side and take a good look at the deductibles and coverage limits.
 Small differences on paper can make a very big difference in real life.

-Similar to car insurance, motorcycle insurance comes with three types of coverage:
+Similar to car insurance, there are three types of motorcycle cover in Singapore:

 - Third Party Only (TPO) – If you only want the bare minimum bike insurance required to ride in Singapore.
 TPO protects you from liabilities against third-party claims only.
 With TPO you’re responsible for covering repairs to your bike and are not covered from fire, theft, vandalism, and if you lay your bike down on your own.